onkelbeh/HomeAssistantRepository/README.md

 ## Todos
 - If it moves, compile it :-)
-- map more, perhaps all important components to use flags
+- Map more, perhaps all important components to use flags
 - Publish my Home Assistant Configuration
 - Publish my ESPHome Configurations
 - Remove support for Python 3.6 in the mid of December